Contact

 Final Thoughts

-So, if you’re thinking about becoming a unit stills photographer, my advice is simple: be patient, be persistent, and most of all, be ready to work hard.
+So, if you’re thinking about becoming an on-set photographer, my advice is simple: be patient, be persistent, and most of all, be ready to work hard.
 It takes time to build a reputation and get on bigger sets, but with the right combination of skills, relationships, and timing, the rewards are worth it.
 Remember, every shot you take is part of a much bigger story—one that will be remembered long after cut is called.